-More information about staffing requirements and expectations can be found in the staffing learning experience description (LED).
-More information about TOC can be found in the TOC LED.
+More information about staffing requirements and expectations can be found in the Central Inpatient Staffing learning experience description (LED).

-Emergency response duties for PGY1 residents occur the week following the resident's staffing weekend (Monday - Friday, 08:00 - 16:30) and encompass Code Blue and Stroke alerts.
-A pharmacist preceptor should accompany the PGY1 resident in all emergency responses.
-The preceptor may be the PGY2 Critical Care Pharmacy Resident depending on the time of the year and the resident's experience / comfortability.
+Emergency response duties for PGY1 residents occur Monday - Friday, 08:00 - 16:30 and encompass code blue and stroke alerts.
+A pharmacist preceptor should accompany the PGY1 resident to all emergency responses.
+The preceptor may be the PGY2 critical care pharmacy resident depending on the time of the year and the resident's experience / comfortability.